SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/Custom_Qs_LookupFeature.md

 # Lookup Picklist
 * Presents the field as a drop-down of values from which they can select one option.
 * Best for when you want registrant to pick from a list of predefined values.
+* Best for returning a small number of records (e.g. under 100)

 *Note if you do not see Lookup Picklist as an option in the Question Type Field, you may need to add Lookup Picklist as a value to the Summit Events Question Object's Question Type field.*